Craig Johnson

 Public document search engines such as PeopleWhiz pour through billions of court records, licenses, deeds, social media accounts, address histories, and more in a matter of seconds.
 If the other methods of finding a social media profile haven't panned out, yet you are certain that you know your subject's actual name (never forget you might not), a public records search most definitely will turn up something for that name.
 Everyone leaves a paper trail.

 One especially useful feature of PeopleWhiz is that you buy access to the search engine, not to a single report.
 You can run multiple names and variations.
 Try nicknames and maiden names; try initials and different towns.
-There's no limit to the number of searches.
+There's no limit to the number of people you can search!

 • People leave social media for good reasons that you should respect.
 Still, it's useful to see the face they were showing the world.